croesnick/toniebox-audio-match/README.md

 ![Example](sample.png)

+So yet another UI to access from your laptop?
+Not at all!
+Put it onto a RaspberryPi and voilà -- accessible from your mobile whenever you need it! 🙂

 ## Configuration & Start

 Place an `.env` file in this project's root to configure your service (like credentials for [tonies.de](https://tonies.de)).